DiasDevils/PythonVproject/README.md

 ![Exit option](exit.png)

 ## Future features
+This system needs more development.
+I had in mind something simple but it became more complex as it went along.
-This system needs more development no doubt.
-First the bugs should be fixed to provide more correct data.
+First the bugs should be fixed to provide correct data.
+The stock should never be a minus number- this at least is a clear indication that data was incorrectly entered.
+The expiry calculations should be refined as well.
+I feel the system could really improve as it does not feel smooth.
+It feels bulky therfore more refinement is merited.

 ## Technologies used
 Draw.io for making charts